yess44909/Lichess-STB/README.md

 You will absolutely **need** to create an Lichess API key before playing!
 Create yours at https://lichess.org/account/oauth/token

+On ../lichess/api/config.php, change $API_TOKEN = "undefined"; by your API key which starts with LIP_...

 _This is designed to run on Apache and PHP._

 Copy the whole lichess folder into your environnement, like as example "C:\xampp\htdocs\lichess"